-To get buy-in into your communication strategy you must be able to answer the question everyone asks – What’s in it for me?
+To get buy-in to your internal communication strategy you must be able to answer the question everyone asks: what’s in it for me?

 Ensure that your internal communication planning makes room for the why.
 What problem or problems are you looking to solve?
 Why is it important?

-Your internal communications plan should be used to present the reasons why something has or has not happened, to keep employees feeling informed and to engage them in problem solving across your business.
+Your internal communications plan can also be used to present the reasons why something has or has not happened, to keep employees feeling informed and to engage them in problem-solving across your business.

-The ‘Contribution Score’ on your intranet could be used to look for people who already take opportunities to engage with colleagues: could that passion and desire to communicate be channelled into creating and implementing an exceptional internal communication plan?
+The ‘Influence Score’ on your intranet can be used to look for people who already take opportunities to engage with colleagues.
+Identify your existing champions, and use that passion and desire to communicate to implement an exceptional internal communication plan.

 5. Understand the available tools

-- Can key employees write blogs, giving the organisation as a whole a view of the everyday problems they face?
+- Can employees contribute content, giving the organization as a whole a view of the everyday challenges, successes or insights they experience?

-Initiatives mean you are more likely to engage and interest the organisation with a range of channels, because not everybody wants to converse in the same way.
-Some like the face-to-face meeting, others the less exposed option of communicating on an intranet forum.
+You are more likely to engage and interest employee from across your organization with a range of channels: because quite simply, not everybody wants to converse in the same way.
+Some prefer the face-to-face meeting, others the less exposed option of communicating on an intranet forum.

-For employees to have trust in internal communications, the message must be consistent in terms of tone and focus.
-By developing a consistent theme across your intranet, newsletters, etc, company branding is used to help link the content together.
+For employees to have trust in internal communications, the message must be consistent.
+By developing an internal brand across your intranet, newsletters, and internal communications, you can establish a common identity, build a sense of ownership among staff, and help link content together.

 7. Cater for two-way communications

-An internal communication plan should not just consider management.
-You will get very little interest out of communications that are top down only.
+An internal communication plan should not just consider information coming from the business to its employees: it should also cater for bottom-up, or two-way communication.
+You will get very little interest from staff in communications that are top-down only.

-People want to be able to respond to information, express concerns and promote ideas without fear of censorship.
-If this is a new concept for your organisation, then ensure people know how they can communicate, that they are free to express their opinion and that they can tell it like it is, not as they believe management want to see it.
+Our employees need to be able to respond to information, express concerns and promote ideas without fear of censorship.
+If this is a new concept for your organization, then ensure people know how they can communicate, that they are free to express their opinion and that they can tell it like it is, not as they believe management wants to see it.

 If it fits within your culture, an anonymous forum can give the workforce less fear about speaking up.
-This has been used to stunning effect in some companies as a ‘Rumour Mill’ forum, for example, allowing management to address rumours before they make it to social media and can be very effective in getting people to communicate.
+This has been used to stunning effect in some companies as a ‘Rumor Mill’ forum, for example, allowing management to address rumors before they make it to social media and can be very effective in getting people to communicate.

 8. Don’t overwhelm employees

-On a daily basis, people have a huge amount of information thrust at them in the form of emails, meetings, bulletins, notices, mandatory reads and the like.
-You don’t want the internal communications messaging to be just another part of this noise.
+Our staff has a huge amount of information thrust at them on a daily basis.
+Emails, meetings, bulletins, notices, mandatory reads: that’s not even accounting for non-work content pushed on social media, news sites, and more.
+You don’t want the internal communications messaging to be just another part of this digital noise.

-The Information Overload Paradox understands that while more information is available for consumption, what we can consume does not exponentially increase to meet the supply.
+The Information Overload Paradox understands that while the information available is increasing, our capacity to consume it isn’t.
 Think about what is important and focus your messaging.

 9. Ensure your internal communications plan is inclusive

-To be truly effective, your internal communications plan must include and reach everyone, allowing them to respond on a level they are comfortable with.
+To be truly effective, your internal communications plan must include and reach everyone in your organization: regardless of how or where they work.

-Your research will empower you to make decisions about those you are talking to and ensure that everybody has a voice.
+Your research will empower you to make decisions about those you are talking to and ensure that everybody can access internal communication, and have a voice.

-10. Ensure your external and internal communications plan is standardized
+10. Align your external and internal communications plans

-There is nothing worse than being told something internally and finding a different message presented externally, or you find that vital information has skipped the internal communication route entirely to be presented straight on the company website.
-These sorts of situations will erode trust and good will, drastically reducing your ability to effectively communicate.
+There is nothing worse than being told something internally and finding a different message presented externally: or worse still, that vital information has skipped the internal communication route entirely.
+This erodes trust and goodwill, drastically reducing your ability to effectively communicate.

 11. Plan for contingency and disaster